dustyrat/post-it/README.md

 ```
 post-it is a HTTP(S) CLI library for calling a variaty of urls from an input file.

+All methods use the request_body column for requests.

 Usage:
   post-it [command]